Lehavi/google-app-engine-firebase-rtdb/README.txt

 httplib2
 oath2client

-GAE must receive from you the 3 files and the lib\ in order to work. gcloud app deploy will take care of it, and the appengine_config.py handle runtime.
+GAE must receive from you the 3 files and the lib\ contents in order to work. gcloud app deploy will take care of it, and the appengine_config.py handles runtime.

 Why it's not working:
 Is the Firebase RTDB node referenced here still exists?